 In 'Slaves of Time' (2015) I explore my growing obsession with destiny, time, and man's obsession (and my particular obsession too) to control both.
 The album is more fractured than my previous work, reflecting the fractures in my personal life and how the timeline of my life had been fractured so many times.

 The album continues my relationship with American soprano Rebecca Nelsen, lead soprano at Volksoper in Vienna and labelled a 'star' by the Wall Street Journal.
-I was introduced to Rebecca by Michael Haas, multi Grammy Award winning producer for Georg Solti and Pavarotti amongst others who had become and admirer of my work.
+I was introduced to Rebecca by Michael Haas, multi-Grammy Award-winning producer for Georg Solti and Pavarotti amongst others who had become an admirer of my work.

 The album also features rapper Olly Hodding performs in two of the tracks, Slaves of Time (REMIX) and Born Kings, being this my first exploration of combining rap vocals with operatic voices.